jimkeir/Ortho4XP/README.md

 * Prompt user if attempting to build tiles with unsaved changes in the config window.
 * Backup of the tile configuration is created when using the "Save Tile Config" button (previously was only during a tile build process).
 * Default `imprint_mask_to_dds` to `False` to prevent issues with `water_tech=XP12`.
+* Added a new setting `max_download_slots` to support a new feature allowing users to specify number of parallel threads for imagery download. @tlinkin

 #### Miscellaneous
 * Automatically saves the same data (active tile, default provider, default zoom level and base folder) that the power button icon does when you close the application using the operating system close button.